 What we don’t: Not the fastest or most stable ride; on the heavier end.

 When you picture a Hoka shoe, chances are the maximalist Bondi is what comes to mind.
-The most cushioned shoe in Hoka's lineup, the Bondi 8 provides a generous 33 millimeters of padding at the heel and 29 millimeters at the forefoot, resulting in class-leading impact absorption with every step.
+The most cushioned shoe in Hoka's lineup, the Bondi 9 provides a whopping 42 millimeters of padding at the heel and 37 millimeters at the forefoot, resulting in class-leading impact absorption with every step.
 Like many runners, we’ll admit that we were initially skeptical of the Bondi’s polarizing appearance—that is, until we hit the pavement.
 After a very short acclimation period, the Bondi proved to be an incredibly comfortable ride at our slow-and-steady pace—great for recovery runs and keeping nagging injuries at bay—and even felt surprisingly agile at speed.
 In fact, we loved it so much that we found ourselves frequently reaching for the Bondi over our more aggressive flats.

 If there's one shoe that feels like walking on a cloud, this is it.
-But while the Bondi 8 is surprisingly well rounded, it’s important to acknowledge that max-cushioned shoes have some inherent limitations.
-The taller stack height and limited ground feel mean you’ll likely be less stable at speed, especially when turning or pivoting.
-Further, at 1 pound 5.6 ounces for the pair, the Bondi 8 is on the heavier side, so don’t expect to be setting any course records.
-Finally, the tightly woven mesh upper lags behind the pack in terms of breathability.
+But while the Bondi 9 is surprisingly well-rounded, it’s important to acknowledge that max-cushioned shoes have some inherent limitations.
+Some runners will find the oversized platform decidedly unstable, and the taller stack height and limited ground feel mean less stability when turning or pivoting.
+Further, at 1 pound 5 ounces for the men's pair, the Bondi 9 is on the heavier side, so don’t expect to be setting any course records.
 But for a shoe that will absorb most of the road’s impact before it hits your foot, we have very little to complain about.
-Note: The Bondi 8 is currently discounted pending the release of the Bondi 9.
-We'll report back on the latest model's performance once we have the chance to give it a thorough test.

 Category: Speed